skleung/SHIFT/README.md

-This is the static webpage for health++.
+This is the static webpage for SHIFT.
 The bootstrap template is Agency from startBootstrap.com.